Bischoff/wozmania/docs/usage.md

 This is equivalent to closing the write protection punch with black tape on an original floppy disk.

+Writing on `.dsk` files is not supported yet.

+#### Enabling or Disabling the Controller

-Some ROM files do not contain the controller's ROM at `$C600`.
+Some ROM files do not contain the floppy disk controller's ROM at `$C600`.
 To enable it, uncomment this line:
 ```
 	//bl	enable_drives